sajari/sdk-python/docs/PipelinesApi.md

     type = "TYPE_UNSPECIFIED" # str | The type of the pipeline to get the default version of. name = "name_example" # str | The name of the pipeline to get the default version of, e.g. `my-pipeline`. account_id = "Account-Id_example" # str | The account that owns the collection, e.g. `1618535966441231024`. (optional)
-    view = "VIEW_UNSPECIFIED" # str | The amount of information to include in the retrieved pipeline.   - VIEW_UNSPECIFIED: The default / unset value.
-The API defaults to the `BASIC` view.  - BASIC: Include basic information including type, name, version and description but not the full step configuration.
+    view = "VIEW_UNSPECIFIED" # str | The amount of information to include in the retrieved pipeline.   - BASIC: Include basic information including type, name, version and description but not the full step configuration.
 This is the default value (for both [ListPipelines](/docs/api#operation/ListPipelines) and [GetPipeline](/docs/api#operation/GetPipeline)).  - FULL: Include the information from `BASIC`, plus full step configuration. (optional) if omitted the server will use the default value of "VIEW_UNSPECIFIED"

     # example passing only required values which don't have defaults set
     try: